northpolesec/santa/docs/development/building.md

 #### Debugging

-lldb can be used to debug Santa, similarly to any other project, with some exceptions. lldb can attach to com.google.santa.daemon, however any breakpoints in the decision making codepath can deadlock the machine.
+lldb can be used to debug Santa, similarly to any other project, with some exceptions. lldb can attach to com.northpolesec.santa.daemon, however any breakpoints in the decision making codepath can deadlock the machine.

 #### Tests